-Ben Shifrin is currently serving his sixteenth year as head of Jemicy School.
-Ben provides a wealth of experience and expertise to Jemicy School, where he interacts with students daily.
-Dyslexic himself, Ben brings a uniquely sensitive approach to working with Jemicy students and lives up to his commitment that students’ needs come before all else.
+Ben Shifrin, who is currently serving his 17th year as head of school, provides a wealth of experience and expertise to Jemicy, where he interacts with students daily.
+Dyslexic himself, Ben brings a uniquely sensitive approach to working with students and lives up to his commitment that students’ needs come before all else.

 Ben attended Temple University, where he earned a B.S. in Elementary Education and a M.Ed. in Special Education and Administration, graduating summa cum laude with both degrees.